Class 5 Learner’s Licence Requirements

 1. You passed the knowledge test and vision screening

 Congratulations!
 Go to an Autopac agent to pay the applicable fees and get your licence.
 Remember to bring the following items with you:

 - A signed Parental or Legal Guardian Approval form from the Driver’s Handbook.
 You can also bring your parent or legal guardian with you to co-sign your driver’s licence application.

-- Customer number – the document you received when you registered as a customer (it’s called a Change Particulars) has your number
+- Customer number – the document you received when you registered as a customer (it’s called a change particulars document) has your number.

 - Corrective lenses (if required).

 - Payment for the licence ($20, plus premium of up to $45).

 In rural locations without an Autopac agent or Manitoba Public Insurance Service Centre, a Mobile Examiner can do this for you.

 That’s okay.
 Not everyone passes the test on the first try.
 You must wait seven days before you can re-take the test at a Manitoba Public Insurance location.
 You'll need to bring the same items listed in the You Passed section, as well as a $10 test re-write charge.

 3. You couldn’t write the test in class